SS Volunteer Legion Flanders Uniform

 Original service uniform of the SS-Freiwilligen Legion Flandern (SS Volunteer Legion Flanders), and amongst the few authentic examples remaining in existence as of today.
 The Flemish lion, the national emblem of Flanders derived from medieval heraldry, is visible above the unit’s cuff title (Ärmelstreifen), serving as a tribute to the legion’s homeland.
 This particular example is paired with its original Waffen-SS garrison cap and was worn by a Flemish SS-Untersturmführer who was decorated with an Iron Cross 1st and 2nd Class.

 The SS-Freiwilligen Legion Flandern was a unit within the Waffen-SS composed of Flemish volunteers, originally conceived as the Flemish Legion (Vlaams Legioen) in 1941.
-Upon entering service with the Waffen-SS, it was designated the SS Volunteer Legion Flanders to highlight the voluntary character of the unit, before being renamed again as the SS Assault Brigade Langemarck (SS-Sturmbrigade Langemarck) in 1943.
+Upon entering service with the Waffen-SS, it was designated the SS Volunteer Legion Flanders to emphasize that its voluntary character, with its men not being ordinary conscripts but individuals who chose to stand with Germany in the great struggle for Europe’s future.
+The designation lent these men honor and prestige, portraying them as ideological comrades-in-arms rather than as reluctant soldiers.
+It was renamed again as the SS Assault Brigade Langemarck (SS-Sturmbrigade Langemarck) in 1943.
 Enlisting for a variety of personal and political convictions, these Flemings were deployed on the Eastern Front under German command, where they were noted for their exceptional combat prowess, tenacity and valor in the face of the relentless Soviet onslaught, which many saw as reflecting the national character of Flanders.

 The Flemish have long-existed as second-class citizens within their home country of Belgium.
 Their government, dominated by the French-speaking Walloons, was perceived as dictatorial and corrupt by the Dutch-speaking Flemings.
 Both the Dutch language and acts of Flemish cultural expression were suppressed, and the preferential treatment of French was used by the dominant Walloons to maintain effective control over the entire nation, despite them making up a minority of the overall population.
 As a result, many Flemings saw the German occupation of 1940 as an opportunity to reaffirm their independence from the Belgian state through political and military participation.
 In his book The Last Knight of Flanders, author and Flemish SS volunteer Remy Schrijnen states of public perception towards Germany during the occupation: